addff/2310-ITT440/10% Individual Assignment/BALQIS AINI CS255/README.md

 Eric is an open-source integrated development environment written and a full featured Python editor and IDE, written in Python.
 It is based on the cross platform Qt UI toolkit, integrating the highly flexible Scintilla editor control.
 It is designed to dirty editor as well as being usable as a professional project management tool integrating many advanced features Python offers the professional coder.
 Eric includes a plug-in system, which allows easy extension of the IDE functionality with plug-ins downloadable from the net.

-Significance :
+###### Significance Of Eric Python IDE :
-Eric Python IDE is a versatile and cross-platform development environment for Python.
-It's known for its robust features, tight integration with PyQt, built-in debugger, version control support, code completion, and customization options.
-It's free, open source, and actively maintained.
-Eric IDE is a solid choice for Python developers, especially those working on GUI applications.

-How to use:
+Eric is a Python Integrated Development Environment (IDE) that offers a comprehensive set of features for Python developers.
+Its significance can be summarized as follows:

+1) Code Development
+   - Eric provides a user-friendly environment for writing, debugging, and testing Python code, enhancing developer productivity.
+2) Features
+   - It offers features like code completion, syntax highlighting, integrated Python shell, and project management, making it a valuable tool for software development.
+3) Customizability
+   - Developers can extend and customize Eric through plugins, making it adaptable to different project requirements.
+4) Platform Independence
+   - Eric is available on multiple platforms, enabling developers to work on various operating systems.

+###### Demonstration Of Eric Python IDE :